jhusain/proposal-observable/ObservableEventTarget.md

 interface Event { /* https://dom.spec.whatwg.org/#event */ }

 dictionary OnOptions {
-  // listen for an "error" event on the EventTarget,
+  // listen for multiple events on the EventTarget,
-  // and send it to each Observer's error method boolean receiveError = false;
+  // and send it to each Observer's next method sequence<DOMString> nextOn = [];

+  // listen for multiple events on the EventTarget,
+  // and send the first one to the Observer's error method sequence<DOMString> errorOn = [];

+  // listen for multiple events on the EventTarget,
+  // and invoke each Observer's complete method when
+  // one of these events is received. sequence<DOMString> completeAfter = [];

   // member indicates that the callback will not cancel
   // the event by invoking preventDefault(). boolean passive = false;,